gohugoio/hugo/docs/content/en/content-management/front-matter.md

 slug
 : appears as the tail of the output URL.
 A value specified in front matter will override the segment of the URL based on the filename.

+summary
+: text used when providing a summary of the article in the `.Summary` page variable; details available in the [content-summaries](/content-management/summaries/) section.

 title
 : the title for the content.